sithart/short_notes_on_machine_learning/content/postgresql/add_delete_change/create_column_of_values.md

 ## Create Column Of Values

 {{< highlight sql >}}
--- Get all rows and add a row called training where all values are 'elite' SELECT *, 'elite' as training FROM adventurers
+-- Get all rows and add a column called training where all values are 'elite' SELECT *, 'elite' as training FROM adventurers
 {{< /highlight >}}
 <table border="1" style="border-collapse:collapse">